zhenguonie/2020_StressGAN/README.md

 --dataRootTest=path to testing dataset \
 --Gmodel=path to generator \
 --Dmodel=path to discriminator \
---Goptim=path to optimizer for generator \
+--Goptim=path to optimizer of generator \
---Doptim=path to optimizer for discriminator \
+--Doptim=path to optimizer of discriminator \
---Glrschl=path to scheduler for generator \
+--Glrschl=path to scheduler of generator \
---Doptim=path to scheduler for discriminator \
+--Doptim=path to scheduler of discriminator \
 ```

 ### Inference
-* To test a model, run the following command with `--eval` to test the loaded model on the testing dataset:
+To test a model, run the following command with `--eval` to test the loaded model on the testing dataset:
 ```
 python train.py \
 --outf=path to output folder \